junxit/us-congress-bills-117/bill.md

 ## § 3.
 Strategy

-- **(a)** *Homeland security strategy to improve the cybersecurity of state, local, tribal, and territorial governments* Section 2210 of the Homeland Security Act of 2002 (6 U.S.C.
+- **(a)** *Homeland security strategy To improve the cybersecurity of state, local, tribal, and territorial governments* Section 2210 of the Homeland Security Act of 2002 (6 U.S.C.
 660) is amended by adding at the end the following new subsection:
-  > - **(e)** *Homeland Security Strategy to Improve the Cybersecurity of State, Local, Tribal, and Territorial Governments*
+  > - **(e)** *Homeland Security Strategy To Improve the Cybersecurity of State, Local, Tribal, and Territorial Governments*
   >   - **(1)** *In general*
   >     - **(A)** *Requirement* Not later than one year after the date of the enactment of this subsection, the Secretary, acting through the Director, shall, in coordination with the heads of appropriate Federal agencies, State, local, Tribal, and territorial governments, the State and Local Cybersecurity Resilience Committee established under section 2220A, and other stakeholders, as appropriate, develop and make publicly available a Homeland Security Strategy to Improve the Cybersecurity of State, Local, Tribal, and Territorial Governments.
   >     - **(B)** *Recommendations and requirements* The strategy required under subparagraph (A) shall—